Types of Stone Flooring for Your Home

 Slate Flooring

-It has a stain-resistant or impenetrable surface which makes it suitable for installation in the kitchens, dining rooms, bathrooms, hallways, and living rooms.
+It has a stain-resistant or impenetrable surface which makes it suitable for installation in kitchens, dining rooms, bathrooms, hallways, and living rooms.

 Slate works well in both wet and dry areas of the homes.
 Slate may also be used to create a beautiful mosaic pattern for bedroom walls.
+It is a desirable or suitable material to use for creating a warm atmosphere in the home.

 Pros of Slate Flooring

-• Dark brown slate gives a neat and earthy look to bathrooms and water-closet.
+• Dark brown slate gives a neat and earthy look to bathrooms and water closet.

 Cons of Slate Flooring